eon01/python-ci-example/README.md

     unittest.main()
 ```

 In the previous test code, we tested different scenarios like summing up two negative integers or two floats.
-It is a good practice to think about the best possible scenarios and implement the suitalble test cases in order to reduce the number of bugs.
+It is a good practice to think about the best possible scenarios and implement the suitable test cases in order to reduce the number of bugs.

 You can execute this test case using the following command: